Questions you should be asking your event photographer

 Specializing also gives me a detailed knowledge of the flow of a bar/bat mitzvah, how to work with thirteen year olds to draw out natural relaxed smiles during portraits, and a close relationship with other vendors who will be working your event.
 Most importantly the passion that has led me to specialize in mitzvahs is clear in the level of my work.

-Next we spoke with Joshua Barry of Josh Barry Photography to share his thoughts on albums and the album process as well as some questions you should ask any photographer you plan to hire for your event.
-A new trend that has just emerged in our area for completing album designs is one that we first saw with Joshua Barry of Josh Barry Photography.
-Joshua is a Wedding, Bar and Bat Mitzvah, and Corporate photographer in Maryland, Virginia, and Pennsylvania.
+Next we spoke with Joshua Barry of Maryland Photo Video to share his thoughts on albums and the album process as well as some questions you should ask any photographer you plan to hire for your event.
+Joshua can be found at events throughout Maryland, Pennsylvania and Virginia.

 IPP: Please share your thoughts on albums and the album process.